danschultz/danschultz.github.com/src/posts/modular-unidirectional-data-flow-for-react-and-dart.md

 // src: https://www.flickr.com/photos/mithril/2784737757/
 banner_image: wood_architecture.jpg

 intro: A unidirectional data flow pattern for building infinitely nestable modules in React and Dart.
-Ultimately it helps to break up your app into smaller reusable modules, which are easier to understand and easier to test.
+It helps you write code that's easier to understand, easier to test, and easier to turn into deferred libraries.
 ---

 I've been experimenting with Dart and React over the last few months, and as part of these experiments, I've been using a pattern that's inspired by [Elm][Elm Architecture] to structure data flow.